 Virgin Gorda Marina, is completely enclosed.
 It has a very small entrance, docks are high enough so that a 3’ tidal surge will not lift the boats above the piers.
 It looks good for long term layup.
-But before making a decision make sure you ask the how boats in the marina survived the two 2017 hurricanes?.
+I have not been able to obtain any information as to how boats fared in the marina in Irma and Maria.
+Before making a decision make sure you ask the how boats in the marina survived the four 2017 hurricanes?.

 That concludes the Puerto Rico, US and BVI marinas

 St Martin, the only marinas in Simpson Lagoon that are really solidly built are Isle de Sol, and Port Plasiance.
 These marinas were built for mega and mini mega yachts, the type of boat that always has crew on board.
 Since they will all do 15 kts or over there is no reason why they should stay in a marina when a hurricane approaches.
 They can leave 24 hours before the hurricane is due to hit and be safely south of the hurricane at the end of ten hours!!!!!
 Looking at the other marinas, knowing the frequency that hurricanes hit St Martins, I do not think they are suitable for laying up afloat.